-Subject to the journalism exemption, having appropriate data protection processes in place will help you to make sure that you only collect and hold the personal data you need.
+Having appropriate data protection processes in place will help you to make sure that you only collect and hold the personal data you need.
 In particular, being clear about what personal data you hold and why, and identifying this in your records of processing and privacy notice, will help you to comply with this principle.